 Our mission is to provide professionally trained service dogs at no cost to veterans who have suffered debilitating injury or illness while in service to our country.
 Our goal is to use rescue dogs at every opportunity, thus saving two lives at once.
 In order to fully realize our mission without adding financial burden, we also provide a continuum of free support that covers all food, veterinary care, and pharmaceuticals for the life of the dog.

 Each dog will be trained to do the normal commands (sit, lay, come, stay), assistance commands, Canine Good Citizen (CGC) skills, and Assistance Dog International (ADI) commands.
 Some of these skills include opening the fridge to grab a water, turn lights on and off, and retrieve items.
-All of our dogs also learn psychiatric skills to assist their veteran with PTS moments and nightmare interruption.
-Other commands will be taught that are tailored to each veteran’s needs.
+All of our dogs also learn social emotional skills to assist their veteran with PTS moments and nightmare interruption.